opensecuritycontroller/community/designs/manager_policy_mapping/policy_mapping.md

 No changes to SDN Controller SDK are required.

 ### VNF Security Manager Plugins
-Updating the plugins implementing these APIs is out of scope for this feature, with the exception of the security-mgr-sample-plugin which will be modified accordingly.
+Updating the plugins implementing these APIs is out of scope for this feature, with the exception of the security-mgr-sample-plugin which will be modified to support multiple policy mapping.

 ### OSC UI
-No changes to the OSC UI are required.
+Multi-policy mapping is out of scope.

 ### OSC Entities
 `SecurityGroupInterface`: Add `managerSecurityGroupId` field of type string